ruuda/rcl/docs/functions.md

 ## First-class functions

-Functions are values and can be passed to functions.
+Functions are values and can be passed to functions:

 ```rcl
 let apply_twice = (f, x) => f(f(x));